 A few weeks in of researching the GFX50s I found a post by Fujifilm Australia Facebook page and Instagram page regarding the performance of the camera.
 This needs to be discussed regarding how camera companies advertise to consumers and I found myself investigating and questioning the performance of GFX50s so putting pen to paper or finger tips to keyboard to rant on the thoughts off a how Fujifilm are advertising their camera’s with my understanding that they are some way miss leading with their posts.
 (In the blog section titled “Fujifilm Promote Manipulated Image to Sell GFX 50s Camera”.)

-I’ve enjoyed watching “The Angry Photographer” on YouTube with claims that the camera made him cry on how good the camera is.
-This is the first photographer that is not pissing in peoples pocket and deceiving the public.
+I’ve enjoyed watching some photographers on YouTube with claims on how good the camera is.
+It great when photographers don’t deceive the public.
 Fujifilm need to fix the issue of photographers that they work with and support to promote the brand with real un-manipulated content.

 3rd June 2017 the order was placed for the GFX 50s and I decided to go with the GF 32-64mm f/4 R LM WR lens for more coverage and reminded me of the Canon EF 24-105mm which I loved as an all rounder zoom lens and a good starter for medium format.
 I look forward to seeing the comparison between Canon and Fujifilm and the truth about camera performance.
 Either it performs as advertised or it doesn’t.
 Lets see if Fujifilm claim the camera does what it says it does and my opinion will be “no holds barred” review on the matter.